Ocean is not a resource to exploit…it’s part of our identity as Samoans

 • Prioritize science, culture, and ecological stewardship in all decisions.

-Utumapu told KHJ News that Taulapapa Will Sword, who’s Chairman of the Council did ask BOEM whether they’ve engaged with the Samoan community yet, and that that was important to do.
-Sword also referred to the petition opposing deepsea mining.
+Utumapu told KHJ News that Taulapapa Will Sword, who’s Chairman of the Council, asked BOEM whether they have engaged with the Samoan community, noting that doing so is important.
+Sword also referred to the petition opposing deep-sea mining.